KUL-LBMD/CROWN/README.md

 | `ligand_minimized.sdf` | Protonated and energy-minimized ligand structure. |

-A full description of every field in `CROWN_metadata.parquet` is provided in the `README.md` bundled with the Zenodo download.
+A full description of every field in `CROWN_metadata.parquet` is provided in the `README.md` bundled with the Zenodo download, or in the Supplementary Information of our publication.

 ## Clustering and minimum spanning trees